Red light therapy looks simple. You turn on a panel, stand in front of it, and wait. Easy, right?

 Can I use red light therapy every day?

 Yes, for short sessions.
-Long daily sessions may slow progress.
+Very long daily sessions may produce diminishing returns.

 Yes.
-Closer means stronger exposure.
+Closer means stronger light delivery.
 Follow device guidelines.

-Some notice changes in days.
-Most see clear benefits within 3–6 weeks.
+Some users notice subtle changes in days.
+Most see clear benefits within 3–6 weeks of consistent use.

 Conclusion

-This Red Light Therapy Dosage & Timing Guide proves one thing.
-Success comes from balance, not extremes.
+This Red Light Therapy Usage and Timing Guide comes down to one key idea: success comes from balance, not extremes.

 Treat red light therapy like exercise.
-Smart use builds strength.
-Overuse causes setbacks.
+Smart, consistent use builds results.
+Overuse can cause setbacks.

 Start small.
 Track progress.
 Adjust as needed.